 16 Time-Saving Tips for Making Awesome Videos with Your iPhone

 So you want to create videos for your business, brand, cause, or just for fun.
 Smart choice!
 Video captures attention and engages audiences in ways that static text and images cannot and video content is becoming integral to every social media network, making it one of this year’s biggest social media trends.
 But video communication is no longer just the domain of filmmakers and professional content creators.
 Everyone with a story or message they want to get out there can and should use the power of video to communicate and increase share-ability of that message.
-Adobe Spark Video, available on the web and iOS, is the easiest way to create engaging social videos using video clips, images, text, narration, and icons.
+Adobe Express Video, available on the web and iOS, is the easiest way to create engaging social videos using video clips, images, text, narration, and icons.
 And the best part is that creating your first video with Spark puts you on a fast-track toward creating a comprehensive ongoing video content strategy thanks to its handy storyboarding and duplicate features.
 Follow these time-saving tips, hacks, and best-practices to be well on our way to video fame and smart content marketing.

 - Outline your video before you start shooting.

 Before ever hitting record, plan what you want to say and what visuals you want to use to communicate it.
 Spending a bit of time thinking about your audience and message will save you time and reshoots in the long run.
 These four planning questions can help you think through your storytelling strategy, but in general videos for social media work best when they communicate just one point and ask viewers to do just one thing.
 Think about what you want to accomplish and don’t get too ambitious in scope.
 Social media requires a steady stream of content, so you can always make another video (more on that further down).
-Spark Video allows you to storyboard within the app, which makes editing after you gather content even more of a breeze.
+Adobe Express Video allows you to storyboard within the app, which makes editing after you gather content even more of a breeze.
 Open the editor and add slides to your project that represent the structure of your story or follow one of the story structures in the app.
 Add text notes to slides to remind yourself what imagery goes where and to make sure you’re not forgetting to capture something important.
 You can always reorder or cut unnecessary slides with one tap.
 Once you have your storyboard created, all you have to do is add imagery or footage to each slide to make the story come to life.

 - Leverage footage or imagery you already have.